npvu1510/fast-react-pizza/README.md

 # Fast React Pizza

 A simple ReactJS application for ordering pizzas.
-This project demonstrates the use of modern React features, routing, state management, and CSS frameworks.
+This project is part of a [course on Udemy](https://www.udemy.com/course/the-ultimate-react-course/), demonstrating the use of modern React features, routing, state management, and CSS frameworks.

 ## Features

+- User can enter their name
+- Browse and select pizzas from the menu
+- Create an order with delivery address
+- View order details

+## Technologies

 - Using pizza data from [react-fast-pizza-api](https://react-fast-pizza-api.onrender.com/api)
 - Redux Toolkit for state management
-- Modern React Router setup with `createBrowserRouter`
+- Modern React Router setup with `createBrowserRouter` from React Router v6.4+
 - Tailwind CSS for styling

 ## Screenshots